Jayasenthur/census_standardization/README.md

 * **Role :**  Python serves as the backbone of the project, orchestrating all the tasks from data cleaning to visualization.
 * **How It’s Used:**
-  * Reading census data from files (CSV, TXT, etc.).
+  *  `Data Cleaning`: Reading census data from files (CSV, TXT, etc.) into memory.
-  * Automating data cleaning tasks, such as renaming columns, formatting State/UT names, and processing missing data.
+  * `Data Analysis`: Provides the logic and structure for analysis workflows.
-  * Implementing conditional logic for specific tasks, such as splitting states based on historical changes.
+  * `Data Validation`: Implements checks and controls for validation processes.
-  * Establishing connections with databases (MongoDB and relational databases).
+  * `Data Exporting` Integrates with databases and storage systems for saving processed data.
   * Writing queries for analysis and running them programmatically.

 ## Pandas